-If your unit is equipped with the optional Alarm Output, care should be taken not to directly connect this open-collector output to a voltage source.
+If your unit is equipped with the optional Alarm Output, it will be available on an SMA jack labeled "ALARM".
+Care should be taken not to directly connect this open-collector output to a voltage source.
 A series current-limiting resistor of at least 1k ohms in value should be used.
 The pull-up voltage must not exceed 40V.

-Refer to Chapter 9 - Inputs/Outputs, Output Options and to Appendix J - Specifications, Optional Outputs for more information these signals.
+Refer to Chapter 10 - Inputs/Outputs and to Appendix K - Specifications for more information on the optional output signals.